Asymptotic invariants of lattices in locally compact groups: Acknowledgements

 \section{Acknowledgements}

-This research was supported by the ERC Consolidator Grant No. 681207.
+This research was supported by the ERC Consolidator Grant No. 681207 and by the Deutsche Forschungsgemeinschaft (German Research Foundation, 281869850 —RTG 2229).
 The author is grateful to Andreas Thom and Vadim Alekseev for countless interesting discussions over a Schweinshaxe or a cup of tea.
 This work could not have been completed without their help and support.
+The author thanks the referees for their useful comments and remarks.

 \addtocontents{toc}{ }